Why do so?

-Participants as contributors – variations across rows
+2.3.1 Participants as contributors – Variations across rows

 These two measures can be combined into a single measure known as Simpsons Diversity Index.
 There is a useful online calculator here: https://www.alyoung.com/labs/biodiversity_calculator.html This is a more sophisticated measure suitable when there is a larger and more varied number of values in the matrix.

-Participants as recipients – variations across columns
+2.3.2 Participants as recipients – Variations across columns

 Variety in this context refers to the range of other participants they received contributions from.
 Variety here = count of column cells values >0 / sum of column cells values.
+A score of a hundred percent means every other participant built on this participant’s contribution at least on one occasion.
 In the MSC pretest, this variety ranged from 67% to 100%, with an average of 90 %, whereas in the Brexit pretest this variety ranged from 33% to 100% with an average of 70%.
 Variety was greater in the MSC pretest.

 Balance in this context refers to the extent to which the contributions of others were evenly received.
-In the MSC pretest SD values ranged from 0.0 to 0.5, with an average of 0.15, whereas in the Brexit pretest SD values ranged from 0.0 to 0.5 with an average of 0.18.
+In the MSC pretest, SD values ranged from 0.0 to 0.5, with an average of 0.15, whereas in the Brexit pretest SD values ranged from 0.0 to 0.5 with an average of 0.18.
 The difference in the balance of received contributions was very small.

-Another measure which does not make these distinctions is the proportion of all contributions by all others which were received by a participant.
+Another measure that does not make these distinctions is the proportion of all contributions by all others which were received by a participant.
+In Social Network Analysis terms this is a particular way of measuring InDegree.
 As above, this is probably the most suitable for feedback to participants and one which might act as a motivator.
 In the MSC pretest, the proportion ranged from 8% to 15%.
-In the Brexit pretest it ranged from 3% to 17%.
-These ranges might be expected to grow as the number of iterations increase.
-In the pretests there were only four iterations each
+In the Brexit pretest, it ranged from 3% to 17%.
+These ranges might be expected to grow as the number of iterations increases.
+In the pretests, there were only four iterations each

 The same threefold perspective can be applied to the affiliation matrix, showing how participants contributed to different storylines: